molovo/zvm/README.md

 Setting `ZVM_AUTO_USE=1` adds a hook which automatically changes the version when you `cd` into a directory with a `.zvmrc` file.

+### Installing man pages

+ZSH use [yodl](https://fbb-git.github.io/yodl/) to compile it's man pages.
+If yodl is not installed on your system, zvm will skip the installation of man pages, to avoid the build erroring.
+If you require the man pages to be compiled for each version, just make sure `yodl` is available and in your `$PATH`.

 ## License

 Copyright (c) 2016 James Dinsdale <hi@molovo.co> (molovo.co)